 For chilly nights, or to hike in on early mornings or brisk days.
 Similar to base layer tops, these should be warm, fit snuggly, and made of something that won’t reek to high heavens.

 - IceBreaker Leggings

 - REI Base Layer Bottoms

 Hiking bottoms (1 pair synthetic)

 You might hate pants and be more comfortable in shorts, or perhaps you’re a fashionista who wants to turn heads in the latest trendy hiking skirt.
 Choosing the right type of hiking bottoms is all down to personal preference.
-You should make your bottoms will be comfortable for hiking over an extended period of time.
-If you’re rolling with ultralight, breathable shorts with a full range of movement, you’ll want to make sure you have a good base layer you can throw on underneath when it gets cold.
-Whatever your preference, durability and breathability should be considered.
+You should test your bottoms to make sure they’ll be comfortable for hiking over an extended period of time.
+If you’re rolling with ultralight, breathable shorts with a full range of movement, you’ll want to have a good base layer or a set of wind pants you can throw on when it gets cold.
+Whatever your preference, durability, and breathability should be considered.

 - Patagonia Baggies

 - Purple Rain Adventure Skirt

 - prAna Halle Pants (Women’s)